glennsarti/PowerShell-Jira-Helper/README.md

 ## Usage

-This module adds a single PowerSHell alias called `jira`
+This module adds a single PowerShell alias called `jira`

 ```
 jira            # Opens an existing issues matching the current git branch